Solitar7/cse15l-lab-reports/report3/lab-report-3-week-6.md

 Though there are a lot of files, they are still all copied (not all shown in the graph).
 Then I get on the server and compile and run the test.
 ![runtest](runtest.png)
-We can see first some copied files on the top of this screenshot and then also test run successfully.
+We can see first some copied files on the top of this screenshot and then also test runs successfully.
 Now, I'm going to run all the commands in one line.
 ![all1](all1.png)
 ![all2](all2.png)
 From the two pictures above, I successfully copy all the files to the server and then directly log into the server and then compile and run all the codes.
-The result shown is also good.
+The result of the test shown is also good.